dariober/SICERpy/README.md

 * [A clustering approach for identification of enriched domains from histone modification ChIP-Seq data](http://bioinformatics.oxfordjournals.org/content/25/15/1952.full)

 * Google group for SICER: https://groups.google.com/forum/#!forum/sicer-users

+## TODO

+* Clean up the mess inside SICERpy.
+Lots of original code and scripts are not necessary anymore.
+* Re-write the other `SICER*.sh` scripts